Claire Windsor: Career climb

 Claire Windsor's film debut was in the 1920 release of Lois Weber's To Please One Woman which was only a modest success.
 To promote the nascent starlet, Paramount Pictures often paired Windsor with the newly divorced actor Charlie Chaplin in publicity photographs, leading the tabloid press to give mention to the young actress in print.
 In 1921, Windsor costarred with Louis Calhern in Weber's The Blot (1921).

 The publicity paid off; in 1922 the newly formed Western Association of Motion Picture Advertisers (WAMPAS) began their annual WAMPAS Baby Stars awards and she was named, along with Bessie Love, Lila Lee, Mary Philbin and Colleen Moore, as the year's most promising starlets.
 That same year Claire signed a contract with Goldwyn Pictures Corporation.
 She would appear in Broken Chains with fellow WAMPAS Baby Star Colleen Moore.

 In 1923, the former Ola Cronk officially began using the more matinee-friendly Claire Windsor as a moniker.
 Throughout the 1920s, Windsor established herself as highly regarded leading lady in film.
 As her career progressed, she was often typecast as the "upscale society girl", often playing the part of a princess, or monied socialite.
 Critics lauded her elegant fashion sense, and Windsor became a noted trend-setter of 1920s fashion.

 In 1924, Windsor was one of the top stars at the newly formed Metro-Goldwyn-Mayer studio.
 Later, at Tiffany Pictures, Souls for Sables (1925), co-starring Eugene O'Brien, was a box-office hit for Windsor.

 Personal life and sound films

 Windsor was frequently romantically linked to her leading male co-stars.
-She reportedly had a well-publicized affair with actor Charles "Buddy" Rogers, and in 1925 married matinée idol Bert Lytell.
-The couple divorced in 1927, however.
+She reportedly had a well-publicized affair with actor Charles "Buddy" Rogers.
+In 1925 she married matinée idol Bert Lytell.
+The couple divorced in 1927.
 Windsor never remarried, but a few notable love affairs with men caused minor scandals in the press, including once being sued by the young wife of a Boston broker in an "Alienation of Affection" lawsuit, in which the broker's wife contended that Windsor had "stolen her husband".